drank10/AnotherLiteChatbot/README.md

 <img src="AnotherLiteChatbot.jpg">

 ## Overview
-This is a Light AI chatbot interface designed to handle various text-to-speech (TTS) functionalities and image generation based on user interactions.
+This is a light AI chatbot interface.
 It uses the Piper TTS engine and Whisper.cpp.
 The LLM can be hosted using LM Studio or Ollama

 ## Features
-- **Fast response time:** Real-Time full speech without having to hit record or play
+- **Fast response time:** Real-Time speech without having to hit record or play
 - **Avatar in image or video format**

 ## Requirements